zdenda-online/dxcrypto/README.md

 Simple Java library for cryptography (hashing and encryption) built purely on Java SE without transitive dependencies.

-I created this library because I was tired of object initializations of existing Java APIs and all those checked exceptions you have to take care of.
+I created this library because I was tired of object initializations of existing Java APIs and all those checked exceptions it uses.
 In many cases, programmer needs simpler API, so this library provides higher level of abstraction over existing *java.security* and *javax.crypto* packages.

 This library is distributed under MIT license in the hope that it will be useful, but without any warranty.